digital-asset/docs.daml.com/docs/3.1/docs/json-api/asyncapi.rst

 This section contains a copy of the asyncapi/openapi specification.

-If the canton is started with the http api enabled, this specification is available under http://YOUSERVER_HOST:PORT/docs/asyncapi
+If you start Canton with the HTTP API enabled, this specification is available under http://YOUSERVER_HOST:PORT/docs/asyncapi

 Sources below can be copied to `Editor swagger IO <https://editor-next.swagger.io>`_